-PRESTO is funded by the Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD) and conducted by researchers at Slone Epidemiology Center at Boston University and the Boston University School of Public Health (BUSPH).
+PRESTO is funded by the National Institutes of Health (NIH) and conducted by researchers at the Boston University School of Public Health (BUSPH).

 Dr. Elizabeth Hatch is Professor of Epidemiology at BUSPH.
 Dr. Hatch teaches Cancer Epidemiology at BUSPH and her research focuses on prenatal and childhood exposures in relation to long-term health outcomes, especially hormonally-related cancers, reproductive outcomes, and obesity.
 Prior to joining the faculty at BU in 2000, she was an investigator at the National Cancer Institute, where she led a large cohort study on the health risks of exposure to the synthetic hormone, diethylstilbestrol (DES) among women exposed during pregnancy and their offspring exposed in utero.
 She continues her involvement with the DES study as a co-investigator, and is researching whether DES can affect age at menarche, menopause and obesity among prenatally-exposed women.
-Currently, Dr. Hatch is principal investigator of a 5-year NIH-funded grant that is a collaborative study of factors related to reproductive health in Denmark (Snart Foraeldre).
-Like PRESTO, the study uses internet-based recruitment and follow-up and is evaluating factors related to fertility, miscarriage, and adverse pregnancy outcomes.
+Currently, Dr. Hatch is principal investigator of a collaborative study of factors related to reproductive health in Denmark (Snart Foraeldre/Snart Gravid).
+Like PRESTO, these studies use internet-based recruitment and are evaluating factors related to fertility, miscarriage, and adverse pregnancy outcomes.
 Dr. Hatch is Co-investigator of PRESTO, and Principal Investigator of the Snart Gravid and Snart Foraeldre studies after which PRESTO is modeled.

 Dr. Kenneth J. Rothman is Professor of Epidemiology at BUSPH and Vice President for epidemiology research in RTI Health Solutions.
 He has more than 30 years professional experience in epidemiologic research.
 His recent research has included work on the teratogenicity of vitamin A, the health effects of cellular telephone use, and potential environmental risk factors for cancer.
 He has also conducted epidemiologic research on the epidemiology of cancer, cardiovascular disease, birth defects, environmental epidemiology, and methodologic, conceptual and ethical issues in epidemiology.
 Dr. Rothman authored two widely used textbook of epidemiologic methods, Modern Epidemiology and Epidemiology: an Introduction, and is the founding editor of Epidemiology, a leading public health journal.
 He received the American Public Health Association’s Abraham Lilienfeld Award for 2002, recognizing excellence in the teaching of epidemiology during the course of a career, is a Fellow of the International Society for Pharmacoepidemiology, and an honorary fellow of the American College of Epidemiology.
 Dr. Rothman is Co-investigator of PRESTO.